YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario21/Clastix_Kamaji/README.md

 - separately (External ETCD, MySQL, PostgreSQL)

 In this lab, we will use a shared external ETCD database, also provided by Clastix, which allows more flexibility in its configuration.
+You can easily switch to dedicated datastores by deploying an extra ETCD database.
+The Tenant Control Plane _dataStore_ is used to specify which one is assigned to a tenant.

 For more details, please refer to https://kamaji.clastix.io/concepts/.